masskro0/test_generator_drivebuild/README.md

        the test cases, then you have to restart SimNode and the test generator/test execution.
      - Don't worry if generating points or mutation seems to be stuck.
 These operations are computationally heavy and need some time to finish.
-In the worst case you have to wait up to 120 seconds.
+In the worst case you have to wait up to 30 seconds.
      - If you get any file errors, try to delete everything from the scenario and done folder
-     - If no progress is made after 4 minutes, restart the test generator and DriveBuild, which is caused by some false configuration probably.
+     - If no progress is made after 1 minute, restart the test generator and DriveBuild, which is caused by some false configuration probably.